 Can You Combat a Receding Hairline?

 In combatting hair loss, remember that it’s the early bird that catches the worm.
-Studies have found that the younger you are when you start treatment, the better for the future of your fur.
+Studies have found that the younger you are when you start treatment, the better for the future of your healthy hairstyles.
 And the more hair you have before treatment, the more effective it will be too.